tesinormed/FAndCDaveCo/README.markdown

 	- You must not have an unpaid loan
 - `bank loan pay`, `bank loan payment`
 	- Pay the current loan off
-	- Can either be in full or only a specific percent of the loan amount
+	- You can pay either in full or only a specific percent of the loan amount
 	- You must have an unpaid loan

 ## Contact

-Please use the [GitHub issue tracker](https://github.com/tesinormed/FAndCDaveCo) for any issues, requests, or inquiries.
+Please use the [GitHub issue tracker](https://github.com/tesinormed/FAndCDaveCo/issues) for any issues, requests, or inquiries.